-The Business Combination was accounted for as a reverse recapitalization under U.S. GAAP.
-Under this method of accounting, Lakeshore was treated as the "acquired" company for financial reporting purposes.
-This determination is primarily based on ProSomnus's legacy stockholders comprise 70.4% of the voting power of ProSomnus, Inc., directors appointed by ProSomnus constituting seven of the seven members of the ProSomnus, Inc.'s board of directors, ProSomnus's operations prior to the acquisition comprising the only ongoing operations of ProSomnus, Inc., and ProSomnus's senior management comprising all of the senior management of ProSomnus, Inc.
+The Business Combination will be accounted for as a reverse recapitalization under U.S. GAAP.
+Under this method of accounting, Lakeshore will be treated as the "acquired" company for financial reporting purposes.
+This determination is primarily based on ProSomnus's stockholders comprise 70.5% of the voting power of PubCo under the most likely (up-to-date) scenario, directors appointed by ProSomnus constituting seven of the seven members of the PubCo's board of directors, ProSomnus's operations prior to the acquisition comprising the only ongoing operations of PubCo, and ProSomnus's senior management comprising all of the senior management of PubCo.

-Accordingly, for accounting purposes, the financial statements of ProSomnus, Inc. represent a continuation of the financial statements of ProSomnus with the Business Combination treated as the equivalent of ProSomnus issuing stock for the net assets of Lakeshore, accompanied by a recapitalization.
-The net assets of Lakeshore are included in ProSomnus Inc's balance sheet at historical cost, with no goodwill or other intangible assets recorded.
-Operations prior to the Business Combination will be presented as those of ProSomnus in future reports of ProSomnus, Inc.
+Accordingly, for accounting purposes, the financial statements of PubCo will represent a continuation of the financial statements of ProSomnus with the Business Combination treated as the equivalent of ProSomnus issuing stock for the net assets of Lakeshore, accompanied by a recapitalization.
+The net assets of Lakeshore will be stated at historical cost, with no goodwill or other intangible assets recorded.
+Operations prior to the Business Combination will be presented as those of ProSomnus in future reports of PubCo.

-The unaudited pro forma condensed combined balance sheet as of December 31, 2022 are derived from the audited financial statements of ProSomnus, Inc. and fully reflect the effect to the Business Combination and the other events outlined in the Merger Agreement.
-The unaudited pro forma condensed combined statements of operations for the years ended December 31, 2022 and 2021 give pro forma effect to the Business Combination and the other transactions contemplated by the Merger Agreement as if they had been consummated on January 1, 2021.
+The unaudited pro forma condensed combined balance sheet as of September 30, 2022 gives pro forma effect to the Business Combination and the other events contemplated by the Merger Agreement as if they had been consummated on September 30, 2022.
+The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2021 and for the nine months ended September 30, 2022 give pro forma effect to the Business Combination and the other transactions contemplated by the Merger Agreement as if they had been consummated on January 1, 2021.